Keyboard shortcuts

 • Stories not in any release appear below all dividers

-• Story cards without key appear as plain cards and are not included in releases
+• Story cards without key appear as plain cards and can still belong to a release

 Example